Apollo013/DotNet_Communications_RabbitMQ/README.md

 # RabbitMQ_CSharp
-A multi assembly solution demonstrating various message patterns for publishing and consuming messages with RabbitMQ. (still under development)
+A dotnet solution demonstrating various message patterns for publishing and consuming messages with RabbitMQ. (still under development)

 ---